cbeimers113/strands/README.md

 ### Current Features:

-    * Left click and drag to rotate around map
-    * Right click and drag to pan
-    * Scroll wheel to zoom in and out
-    * Right click a tile to plant a plant
+    * Controls and info section on HUD
+    * Randomly generated hextile map
+    * Water that flows down the map's topography
-    * Plants will slowly grow
+    * Plants which will grow on tiles over time